Global Development: An engaged major

 GDEV 3105: Post-Internship: Critical Reflection on Engaged Experiences

-This course, taken the semester directly following the required internship experience, guides students through a process of reflection-on-action, considering how global development training informed their internship placement, and how that professional experience informs a worldview and career trajectory.
+This course, taken the semester directly following the required internship experience, guides students through a process of reflection-on-action, considering how global development training informed their internship placement, and how that professional experience furthers their understanding of the world and their career trajectory.

 Internship requirement